 Neuropsychology Postdoctoral Fellowship

-The Neuropsychology Division is one of several specialty divisions within the UTHealth Houston Department of Neurology and consists of the Neuropsychology Clinic and the Brain and Behavioral Health Clinic.
-The mission of the Neuropsychology Division is to deliver neuropsychological and psychological services meeting the highest standards of the profession and to contribute to UTHealth’s mission to provide exceptional educational training, clinical services, and advancements in research.
-The division specializes in the comprehensive neuropsychological evaluation and psychodiagnostic assessment of adults with a broad range of disorders that include Alzheimer’s disease and other dementias, Parkinson’s disease, Huntington’s disease, and other movement disorders, multiple sclerosis, cerebrovascular disease, traumatic brain injury, epilepsy, and psychiatric disorders.
-Pre- and post-surgical evaluation for deep brain stimulation (DBS) and interpreter-mediated evaluations are also substantial aspects of the clinical care provided by the group.
-Clinical intervention services include individual and group cognitive rehabilitation and psychotherapy with patients and caregivers, including individuals with functional neurologic disorders, mild cognitive impairment, insomnia, and mood disorders.
-In addition to serving a population of individuals with diverse neurological conditions, our location in a large metropolitan area allows us to serve individuals from diverse cultural and racial/ethnic backgrounds and socioeconomic statuses.
+The Neuropsychology Division is one of several specialty divisions within the UTHealth Houston Department of Neurology and consists of the Neuropsychology Program and the Brain and Behavioral Health Clinic.
+The mission of the Neuropsychology Division is to deliver neuropsychological and psychological services meeting the highest standards of the profession and to contribute to UTHealth Houston’s mission to provide exceptional educational training, clinical services, and advancements in research.
+The division specializes in the comprehensive neuropsychological evaluation and psychodiagnostic assessment of adults with a broad range of disorders that include Alzheimer’s disease and other dementias, Parkinson’s disease, Huntington’s disease and other movement disorders, multiple sclerosis, cerebrovascular disease, traumatic brain injury, epilepsy, and psychiatric disorders.
+Candidacy evaluations for deep brain stimulation (DBS), primarily for Parkinson’s disease and essential tremor, are also a significant component of the program’s clinical service.
+Clinical intervention services include individual and group cognitive rehabilitation and individual psychotherapy with patients and caregivers primarily experiencing mood and anxiety disorders, functional neurologic disorder, insomnia, and mild cognitive impairment.
+In addition to serving a population of individuals with myriad neurological and other medical and psychological conditions, our location in a large metropolitan area allows us to serve individuals from diverse cultural, linguistic, and racial/ethnic backgrounds and socioeconomic statuses.

-The division’s primary outpatient clinic is located in the UTHealth Houston Neurosciences Neurocognitive Disorders Center, which also houses the Department of Neurology’s Neuropsychiatry Program.
-Ancillary outpatient clinics include the Huntington’s Disease Society of America Center for Excellence (HDSACOE), which is affiliated with three partner sites and one of 54 COEs across the country.
-The training hospital for the Department of Neurology is Memorial Hermann Hospital.
+Our clinical services are offered through the UT Physicians practice plan.
+The division’s primary outpatient clinic is located in the UTHealth Neurosciences Neurocognitive Disorders Center, which also houses the Department of Neurology’s Neuropsychiatry Program.
+Ancillary outpatient clinics include the Huntington’s Disease Society of America Center for Excellence (HDSACOE).
+The training hospital for the Department of Neurology is Memorial Hermann Hospital, though the Neuropsychology Division provides outpatient services exclusively.

-Minor rotations in clinical neuropsychology are offered at various sites in the Texas Medical Center, including MD Anderson Cancer Center, Baylor College of Medicine, UTHealth Houston Neurosciences, and the Memorial Hermann Rockets Sports Institute.
+Minor rotations in clinical neuropsychology are offered at various sites in the Texas Medical Center, including MD Anderson Cancer Center, Baylor College of Medicine, UTHealth Houston Neurosciences Department of Neurosurgery, and the Memorial Hermann Rockets Sports Institute.

 Neuropsychology Fellowship Program Mission and Goals

-In accordance with UTHealth Houston’s academic mission, the Neuropsychology Division’s Fellowship Program offers a structured two-year postdoctoral fellowship in clinical neuropsychology.
-The mission of the fellowship program is to prepare fellows for independent practice as scientist-practitioners through a curriculum that enhances knowledge and clinical skills in neuropsychology.
-The training curriculum was intentionally designed to adhere to the Houston Conference Guidelines for Specialty Training in Neuropsychology and to meet requirements for board-certification in clinical neuropsychology as defined by the American Board of Professional Psychology (ABPP).
-The program also meets Texas’ licensure requirements and is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
+In accordance with UTHealth Houston’s academic mission, the Neuropsychology Division in the Department of Neurology at McGovern Medical School (a part of UTHealth) offers a structured two-year postdoctoral fellowship in clinical neuropsychology.
+The mission of the fellowship program is to prepare fellows for independent practice as scientist-practitioners through a curriculum that enhances knowledge and clinical skills in neuropsychology, builds competency in evaluating individuals from different backgrounds, and integrates values of inclusion, equity, and justice into clinical and other learning experiences.
+The training curriculum was intentionally designed to adhere to the Houston Conference Guidelines for Specialty Training in Neuropsychology, meet requirements for board certification in clinical neuropsychology as defined by the American Board of Professional Psychology (ABPP), and build competency with the provision of neuropsychological services with a multicultural and multiracial/ethnic population.
+The program also meets Texas’ licensure requirements and has been granted conditional status with the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
 Robert L. Collins, PhD, ABPP-CN is the board-certified consultant for our program.
-Aspects of the curriculum are also tailored to the fellows’ career interests through creation of an individual development plan (IDP) at the start of the first fellowship year in collaboration with the Fellowship Director.
+Aspects of the curriculum are also tailored to the fellows’ career interests through creation of an individual development plan (IDP) at the start of the first fellowship year in collaboration with the Fellowship Director and minor rotations during the second year of training.
 The IDP is reviewed yearly and adjusted accordingly.

-The fellowship program accomplishes its mission through several goals, including advanced education and training in the competencies necessary for the specialized practice of clinical neuropsychology, emphasizing advanced training in clinical evaluation, cognitive rehabilitation, and psychotherapeutic intervention with adult and geriatric patients with a range of neurocognitive and psychological disorders, opportunities to engage in research in the field of neuropsychology, and community engagement opportunities.
+The fellowship program accomplishes its mission through several goals, including advanced education and training in the competencies necessary for the specialized practice of clinical neuropsychology, emphasizing advanced training in the clinical evaluation of adult and geriatric patients with a range of neurocognitive and psychological disorders, and providing opportunities to engage in research in the field of neuropsychology.
+Additional aims of the program include an emphasis on fellow wellness and self-care, advocacy and community engagement, and training experiences focused on neuropsychology in the context of multicultural and multiracial/ethnic issues.
 Clinical services will comprise at least 80% of the fellows’ effort, educational activities will comprise 10%, and clinical research/scholarly activity will be 10%.

 Program Administrative Structure

-The Neuropsychology Division’s Postdoctoral Fellowship Program is administered by the Neuropsychology Division in the Department of Neurology at McGovern Medical School.
-Dr. Bethany R. Williams serves as both the Director of the Neuropsychology Division and Neuropsychology Fellowship and Dr. Christina L. Burrows serves as the Fellowship Assistant Director.
-Rimma Brokhin and Katina Carson-Pratt provide administrative support to the program.
-Fellows are primarily trained in the Neurocognitive Disorders Center, but also have opportunities for research collaboration, clinical training, and completion of minor rotations with other faculty at UTHealth, as well as other locations within the TMC.
+The Neuropsychology Postdoctoral Fellowship Program is administered by the Neuropsychology Division in the Department of Neurology, McGovern Medical School.
+Dr. Bethany R. Williams serves as both the Director of the Neuropsychology Division and Neuropsychology Fellowship, and Dr. Kendra Anderson serves as the Fellowship’s Co-Director.
+Katina Carson-Pratt and Rimma Brokhin provide administrative support to the program.
+Fellows are primarily trained in the UTHealth Neurosciences Neurocognitive Disorders Center but also have opportunities for research collaboration, clinical training, and completion of minor rotations with other faculty at UTHealth and other locations within the TMC.

 Core Neuropsychology Faculty